Projected branes as platforms for crystalline, superconducting, and higher-order topological phases: Introduction

 \section{Introduction}

-Classification of topological insulators and superconductors is primarily executed through the transformations of their representative effective single-particle Hamiltonian under \emph{three} non-spatial symmetry operations, namely (a) time-reversal symmetry, (b) (anti-unitary) particle-hole symmetry, and (c) unitary particle-hole or sublattice or chiral symmetry~\cite{classification:1, classification:2, classification:3, classification:4, classification:5, classification:6, classification:7, classification:8, classification:9, classification:10, classification:11, classification:12, classification:13, classification:14, classification:15, classification:16, classification:17, classification:18, classification:19}.
-This procedure gives rise to ten-fold Altland-Zirnbauer periodic table for topological phases of matter featuring numerous fascinating features, among which its Bott periodicity~\cite{classification:12} and dimensional reduction~\cite{classification:15} are the most prominent ones.
+Classification of topological insulators and superconductors is primarily executed through the transformations of their representative effective single-particle Hamiltonian under \emph{three} nonspatial symmetry operations, namely (a) time-reversal symmetry, (b) (antiunitary) particle-hole symmetry, and (c) unitary particle-hole or sublattice or chiral symmetry~\cite{classification:1, classification:2, classification:3, classification:4, classification:5, classification:6, classification:7, classification:8, classification:9, classification:10, classification:11, classification:12, classification:13, classification:14, classification:15, classification:16, classification:17, classification:18, classification:19}.
+This procedure gives rise to tenfold Altland-Zirnbauer periodic table for topological phases of matter featuring numerous fascinating features, among which its Bott periodicity~\cite{classification:12} and dimensional reduction~\cite{classification:15} are the most prominent ones.
 Typically, Altland-Zirnbauer topological phases in $d$ dimension possess strong topological invariants which acquire quantized value over the corresponding $d$-dimensional Brillouin zone (BZ) in the reciprocal space.
-Nonetheless, besides strong topological phases, it is also conceivable to find robust topological phases with net zero strong topological invariants, which on the other hand acquire non-trivial topological invariant, defined on lower-dimensional BZs.
+Nonetheless, besides strong topological phases, there also exist robust topological phases with net zero strong topological invariants, which on the other hand acquire nontrivial topological invariant, defined on lower-dimensional BZs.
 Such phases of matter are named weak topological phases~\cite{classification:10}.